Contact us

 • European projects type COST (COoperation in the field of Scientific and Technical Research):

-Prof. Danina M. Muntean – member for RO in the Management Committee of the COST actions:
+Prof. Danina M. Muntean – member representing RO in the Management Committee of the following COST actions:

-Prof. Ioana Mozoș – member for RO in the Management Committee of action:
+Prof. Ioana Mozoș – member representing RO in the Management Committee of the action:

 – “Network for Research in Vascular Aging”, code CA18216, period 2019-2023

 Assoc.
-Prof. Adrian Sturza – substitute member for RO in the Management Committee of the COST actions:
+Prof. Adrian Sturza – substitute member representing RO in the Management Committee of the COST actions:

 – “European Network on Gasotransmitters”, code BM1005, period 2010-2015